ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 </details>

 ---
-## Function - Symantec DLP: Update Incident Status in DLP
+## Function - Symantec DLP: Update Incident in DLP
-Update the incident status of the Symantec DLP incident in DLP.
+Update the status or severity of the Symantec DLP incident in DLP.

  ![screenshot: fn-symantec-dlp-update-incident-status-in-dlp ](./doc/screenshots/fn-symantec-dlp-update-incident-status-in-dlp.png)